 Test Day Preparation

-Visit ACTs website at www.actstudent.org for test day preparation; however, many details for taking the Residual ACT exam are different than taking the ACT on a National Test Date.
-We will provide you the details you need to know after you have registered.
+Visit ACTs website at www.actstudent.org for test day preparation; however, many details for taking the ACT exam are different than taking the ACT on a National Test Date.
+The details you need to know after you have registered.

 When Results Are Available